gbxyz/rdnsd/README.md

 - `Protocol (udp|tcp)`

-    Default: udp
+    Default: `udp`

     Specify the transport protocol (UDP or TCP) to use.

 - `Loop SECONDS`

-    Default: 2
+    Default: `3`

     This specifies the length of the main loop.
 If this is set to 2, then each server will be checked every 2 seconds.
 This value can be a decimal fraction, eg 0.25.

+- `Timeout SECONDS`

+    Default: `1`

+    This specifies the timeout for DNS queries.
+A server will be considered down if it does not respond within this amount of time.

 - `Recurse (true|false)`

-    Default: false
+    Default: `false`

     Enable recursion.

 - `Question QUESTION`

-    Default: example.com.
-IN A
+    Default: `example.com.
+IN A`

     Specify the DNS question.
 The format is "QNAME QCLASS QTYPE".